-There is less and less quiet and virtually no silence left in our culture.
+Enjoy the quiet and silence as you walk.
 Many worldwide cultures maintain a time during the day for quiet reflection and meditation.
 I believe we should adopt that practice.
 Meditation, solace, inner peace, physical healing, emotional healing, clarity… these are only a few of the reasons people walk a labyrinth.
 A labyrinth is not a maze.
 Mazes are intended to provide puzzling choices to the participants, perhaps even giving the walker an amount of angst as walkers solve the puzzle and find their way out.
 Labyrinths are prescribed paths that give structure to your walk, while allowing your mind and spirit the freedom to open widely and settle on nothing at all or to work on a private problem.

 There are many types and designs of labyrinths.
-There are table labs, or finger labs.
+There are table labs and finger labs.
 There are portable labs, painted on large canvas or plastic sheets; there are permanent labs, constructed of stone, brick, plants and other organic matter.
-Whenever a labyrinth enters your life, please accept its appearance and make use of it.
+Whenever a labyrinth enters your life, please accept its appearance and experience what it offers.
 To maintain the sanctity of the space, we at Calm in the Chaos Interfaith Center walk the labyrinth in silence.

 World Labyrinth Day is celebrated each year on the first Saturday in May.
-Over 5,200 people in at least 35 countries celebrated the 10th Annual World Labyrinth Day in 2018, taking steps for peace and "Walking as One at 1" in the afternoon. https://labyrinthsociety.org/world-labyrinth-day
+Over 5,200 people in at least 35 countries celebrate each year, taking steps for peace and "Walking as One at 1" in the afternoon. https://labyrinthsociety.org/world-labyrinth-day

 Mark your calendar now for May 1, 2021 !